freme-project/freme-project.github.io/_pages/knowledge-base/authentication.md

   * POST `/e-link/documents`

 The result of the resource managament endpoints

   * GET `/e-link/templates`
   * GET `/toolbox/filter/manage`

-differs according to the authenticated user: only the resources to which the user has read access are returned.
+differs according to the authenticated user: only the resources the user has read access to will be returned.